Mae Nam, Thailand: What to pack, what to wear, and when to go [2024]

 • Voltage step down adapter

-A plug adapter that supports outlet types A, B, C and O. It's important that you get the right type.
-A lot of adapters currently being sold are just plugs and require your electronics to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should work in most locations.
+A plug adapter that supports outlet types A, B, C and O. Be sure to pick the right type.
+The vast majority of adapters that you can buy are simply plugs and expect your electronics to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most locations.

 • Luggage scale to avoid fees